 Is it cheaper to use an energy efficient washing machine?

-For an example of what you could expect to save by making the switch, we’ve calculated the average annual running cost of various energy rated units.
+For an example of what you could expect to save by making the switch to a more energy efficient washing machine, we’ve calculated the average annual running cost of various energy rated units.
 Please note, these calculations are based on a front loader which has been used for three warm wash loads per week.

 Average annual washing machine running costs by energy efficiency rating